Red Yeast Rice Capsules

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-- medicines for fungal infections like itraconazole, ketoconazole, posaconazole, and voriconazole
+- Medications for fungal infections, such as itraconazole, ketoconazole, posaconazole, and voriconazole

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Visit your doctor or health care professional for regular check-ups.
+Visit your care team for regular check-ups.
 You may need regular tests to make sure your liver is working properly.

-Some drugs may increase the risk of side effects from this supplement.
+Some medications may increase the risk of side effects from this supplement.
 If you are given certain antibiotics or antifungals, you should stop taking this supplement during those treatments.
-Check with your doctor or pharmacist for advice.
+Check with your care team or pharmacist for advice.

 The Food and Drug Administration suggests the following to help consumers protect themselves: